arminarj/arminarj.github.io/_pages/about.md

 About Me
 ======
 Hi, I’m **Mehdi Arjmand**, but I go by **Armin**.
-I’m a third-year Ph.D. student at [Northeastern University's Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/), where I work in the [Relational Agents Group](https://relationalagents.com/) under the supervision of [Timothy Bickmore](https://www.khoury.northeastern.edu/people/timothy-bickmore/).
+I’m a fourth-year Ph.D. student at [Northeastern University’s Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/), where I work in the [Relational Agents Group](https://relationalagents.com/) under the supervision of [Timothy Bickmore](https://www.khoury.northeastern.edu/people/timothy-bickmore/).
+Previously, I interned at [USC Institute for Creative Technologies (ICT)](https://ict.usc.edu/) and [Disney Research Imagineering](https://la.disneyresearch.com/), working on persuasive and multimodal interaction for multi-agent systems.
 My academic journey began at the [University of Tehran](https://ece.ut.ac.ir/), where I earned my B.Sc. in Electrical Engineering and conducted research on multimodal machine learning for emotion recognition.

 **Research Interests**